sg-s/Multicore-TSNE/README.md

 brew install gcc --without-multilib
 ```

 The issue with installing this on macOS is that you need a modern version of `gcc`, and the one that ships on your computer by default won't work.
-I used `gcc-7`.
+The one that ships with XCode probably wont' work.
+I used `gcc-8`.
 Use the latest one.
-Assuming you have `gcc-7`, determine where this is:
+Assuming you have `gcc-8`, determine where this is:

 ```
-which gcc-7
+which gcc-8
 ```

 and modify `setup.py` (line 21) to make sure it points to the right version.